 *Note: for those of you with experience using CSS (Cascading Style Sheets, a code used to modify the look & feel of websites), there is a feature in the Customizer that will allow you to add styles on top of your theme.

-We primarily recommend the use of the themes that WordPress has developed, as they take accessibility into consideration and update their themes to work with each update of WordPress.
+On blog.ryerson.ca, we have enabled the themes that WordPress has developed, as they take accessibility into consideration and update their themes to work with each update of WordPress.